BACKPACK TO BRIEFCASE PROFESSIONAL DEVELOPMENT CURRICULUM

 In the fall or spring semester, VSB juniors enroll in this required one-credit course that provides preparation for and culminates in an internal case competition.
 Students work in small groups to analyze a case and present their findings and recommendations to a panel of company executives and faculty.
 Written and verbal communication skills, analysis, team dynamics, and leadership are integrated throughout the course, and students submit an executive summary of the case.
 This course also provides a wide array of networking opportunities; students interact with and are provided with feedback from business professionals.

-Previous case studies: PepsiCo, Heineken, Amazon, Aston Martin Tesla Motors, Nestle's, Apple, Inc. Hot Chicken, Facebook Fake News in the Post-Truth World
+Previous case studies: PepsiCo, Heineken, Amazon, Aston Martin, Tesla Motors, Nestle's, Apple, Inc., Hot Chicken, Facebook Fake News in the Post-Truth World, Café Kenya

 *Harvard Business School Publishing